 including the freedom of expression and freedom to receive and impart information, the freedom and pluralism of the media, the freedom to conduct a business and the rights to privacy and the protection of personal data.
 The Commission should also assess the impact on potentially affected interests of third parties, including a review of the requirement to inform content providers.
-So.
-From Some Social So Regulation, namely ensuring the smooth functioning of the digital single market by preventing the dissemination of terrorist content online, cannot be sufficiently achieved by the Member States and can therefore, by reason of the scale and effects of the limitation, be better achieved at Union level, the Union may adopt measures, in accordance with the principle of subsidiarity as set out in Article 5 of the Treaty on European Union.
+68. (43) Since the objective of this Regulation, namely ensuring the smooth functioning of the digital single market by preventing the dissemination of terrorist content online, cannot be sufficiently achieved by the Member States and can therefore, by reason of the scale and effects of the limitation, be better achieved at Union level, the Union may adopt measures, in accordance with the principle of subsidiarity as set out in Article 5 of the Treaty on European Union.
 In accordance with the principle of proportionality, as set out in that Article, this Regulation does not go beyond what is necessary in order to achieve that objective,

 69. HAVE ADOPTED THIS REGULATION: 70.
 SECTION I GENERAL PROVISIONS 71.
 Article 1 Subject matter and scope 72.
 1. This Regulation lays down uniform rules to prevent the misuse of hosting services for the dissemination of terrorist content online.
-It lays down in particular: 1.
+It lays down in particular: AM 41 1.
 This Regulation lays down targeted uniform rules to prevent tackle the misuse of hosting services for the public dissemination of terrorist content online.
 It lays down in particular: 1.
 This Regulation lays down uniform rules to prevent the misuse of hosting services for the dissemination of terrorist content online.
-It lays down in particular: 73. (a) rules on duties of care to be applied by hosting service providers in order to prevent the dissemination of terrorist content through their services and ensure, where necessary, its swift removal; (a) rules on reasonable and proportionate duties of care to be applied by hosting service providers in order to prevent tackle the public dissemination of terrorist content through their services and ensure, where necessary, its swift removal; (a) rules on duties of care to be applied by hosting service providers in order to prevent the dissemination of terrorist content through their services and ensure, where necessary, its swift removal; 74. (b) a set of measures to be put in place by Member States to identify terrorist content, to enable its swift removal by hosting service providers and to facilitate cooperation with the competent authorities in other AM 43 (b) a set of measures to be put in place by Member States to identify terrorist content, to enable its swift removal by (b) a set of measures to be put in place by Member States to identify terrorist content, to enable its swift removal by hosting service providers and to facilitate cooperation with the competent authorities in other (b) a set of measures to be put in place by Member States, in accordance with Union law and subject to suitable safeguards to protect fundamental
+It lays down in particular: 73. (a) rules on duties of care to be applied by hosting service providers in order to prevent the dissemination of terrorist content through their services and ensure, where necessary, its swift removal; AM 42 (a) rules on reasonable and proportionate duties of care to be applied by hosting service providers in order to prevent tackle the public dissemination of terrorist content through their services and ensure, where necessary, its swift removal; (a) rules on duties of care to be applied by hosting service providers in order to prevent the dissemination of terrorist content through their services and ensure, where necessary, its swift removal; 74. (b) a set of measures to be put in place by Member States to identify terrorist content, to enable its swift removal by hosting service providers and to facilitate cooperation with the competent authorities in other AM 43 (b) a set of measures to be put in place by Member States to identify terrorist content, to enable its swift removal by (b) a set of measures to be put in place by Member States to identify terrorist content, to enable its swift removal by hosting service providers and to facilitate cooperation with the competent authorities in other